score-json/json/TSF/trustable/no-parsing-faults/NPF-01.2.md

           path: "/workspaces/json/TSF/tests/unit-byte_order_mark.cpp"
 ---

-The service does not parse multiple UTF-8 byte order marks.
+The service does not parse multiple UTF-8 byte order marks and throws an exception.